sentenza/docs/docs/scala.md

 We call types for which this relationship holds **covariant** because their subtyping relationship varies with the type parameter.
 Thus `Lists` in scala are **covariant**.

 Does covariance make sense for all types, not just for List?
 No. For instance, in Scala, **arrays are not covariant**.
 So when does it make sense to subtype one type with another?
-The answer is the **Liskov Substitution Principle**: _If `A <: B`, then everything one can to do with a value of type B one should also be able to do with a value of type A._
+The answer is the [Liskov Substitution Principle][liskov]: _If `A <: B`, then everything one can to do with a value of type B one should also be able to do with a value of type A._

 Say C[T] is a parameterized type, and A, B are types such that: